joomcode/create-locator/README.md

 Passing from a component to its child components, locators form a static typed project locator tree that is convenient to use in tests.
 This tree represents a visual blocks of the project (pages, large blocks on pages, individual elements and controls inside blocks), which is a simplified version of the project component tree.
+The locator tree is also conveniently thought of as a tree of interfaces of your product, useful for designers and product managers.

 Each locator has a unique path in this locator tree, and a string with this **path** in the some `data-test*` path attribute allows you to unambiguously find all elements